Skip to content

 March 20, 2020

 Over the past few decades, neuroscientists have shed new light on how chronic stress can make the brain more susceptible to mental health disorders.
 Many of those studies have looked at the long-term effects of adverse childhood events (ACES) or living through traumatic events like the terrorist attacks on September 11, 2001 or Hurricane Katrina.
-The majority have shown that some people display more resilience in the face of these sorts of challenges (See The Resilient Brain) – and that resilience is an active neurobiological process that can protect the brain despite increased and prolonged environmental stressors.
+The majority have shown that some people display more resilience in the face of these sorts of challenges, and that resilience is an active neurobiological process that can protect the brain despite increased and prolonged environmental stressors.
 Now, as people worldwide struggle to adapt to school and work closures, as well as other significant lifestyle changes, in response to the Covid-19 pandemic, our favorite public figures are telling us not to “panic.”

 Here, Eric J. Nestler, M.D., Ph.D., Nash Family Professor of Neuroscience and Director of the Friedman Brain Institute at the Icahn School of Medicine at Mount Sinai, discusses how stress affects the brain – and how we can train ourselves to be more resilient whether we are facing a pandemic or any other disastrous situation.